gfirem/gfirem/readme.txt

  * DateTimePicker - you can either pick a date or a time or both and set the format and language.
  * Autocomplete - already saved data from other forms can be applied and combined with other fields of the same kind to create cascade filters from different forms data.
  * Roles List - Show list of roles which you can select from the frontend.
 It integrates with the Formidable registration.
+ * All tweaks

+### TWEAKS FOR PRO
+ * Filter Dynamic field entries.
+ * Zoom to preview image in the upload field.
+ * Show only the image belong to the current user in the media uploader, this is global for WP, but is related to Select Image field.
+ * Upload tab as default when using the Select Image field.

 == Installation ==
 Upload the entire gfirem folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.